1.0 POLICY STATEMENT

 The following code of conduct needs to be exhibited by the students while participating in the administrative and academic meetings.

-- Observe the good behaviour of other members in the meeting and follow the
+- Observe the good behavior of other members in the meeting and follow the rules/regulations set up by the institution.

 - Disciplinary Committee (Proctorial Board)